A Pediatric Surgeon on a Hospital Ship

 “The hospital ship has a very responsible way of going about things.
 They target things they have prepared for and that they know can be done safely with the resources that are available.
 They will not engage in surgical adventures.‘’

-Another patient, Emmanuel, who also had a teratoma removed on the Africa Mercy can thank Dr Emil and his Senegalese colleague, Dr Aloïze who performed the surgery for this little baby who wasn’t even 1 year old at the time.
+Another patient, Emmanuel, who also had a teratoma removed on the Africa Mercy can thank Dr. Emil and his Senegalese colleague, Dr Aloïze who performed the surgery for this little baby who wasn’t even 1 year old at the time.
 The two surgeons had previously worked side by side for six months in Montreal.
 A few months later, Dr. Emil had visited Dr. Aloise at his hospital in Dakar.
 During his visit, Dr. Emil gave lectures, performed surgeries and worked with several Senegalese health professionals.

 As a result of this collaboration, the pediatric department at the Dakar hospital now practices the latest surgical techniques and provides quality care to its patients.

 Dr Emil is committed to his patients but also to train the next generation of surgeons.
 He invests time and energy inviting fellow surgeons to join onboard and making them part of the mission of bringing hope and healing to so many.
-In June, while both of our ships are in Dakar, he will be performing surgical interventions on the Africa Mercy with one colleague from McGill University.
+In June, while both of our ships are in Dakar, he performed surgical interventions on the Africa Mercy with one colleague from McGill University.

 “The ship is making a difference in the lives of families and communities.
 We had a saying when you save a child, you’re not just saving a life, you’re saving a lifetime and there are a lot of children that receive treatment on the ship.”